hermeznetwork/docs/docs/faq/coordinators.md

 ### I am having technical issues running a Coordinator node.
 Who can I contact for support?

-We recommend to go over this FAQ first, and if you still have issues, please send an email to hello@hello@hermez.network, or send a message to our Discord
+We recommend to go over this FAQ first, and if you still have issues, please send an email to hello@hello@hermez.network, or send a message to our [Discord](https://bit.ly/hermez-discord).